 Actions you can take

-- Never reply to a suspicious messages.
+- Never reply to a suspicious message.

 - Never call the telephone number in the message.
 Always contact the bank using a number you know and trust.

 - Exercise care when using public Wi-Fi networks.

 - Keep your phone's operating system up to date and don’t install apps from un-trusted sources.
 Consider using anti-virus software for your phones and tablets.

 - Share this page with employees and colleagues, so they know what to look out for.
 Put training in place, so people know how to spot suspicious texts and other threats.

 - For the latest cyber security advice and resources, visit the National Cyber Security Centre (NCSC).

 - If you’ve clicked on a suspicious link, run a scan with your antivirus software to check your device for any malicious software.